 \subsection{Understanding Pipeline Behaviors}

-We now present a case study focusing on the VOC-Animal dataset, aiming to showcase the utilization of WeShap values in comprehending the behavior of PWS pipeline and enhancing its performance with human-in-the-loop intervention.
-Class 1 indicates presence of animals and 0 indicates absence of them.
-In this study, we employ Snorkel as the label model and logistic regression as the downstream model.
+We present a case study on the VOC-Animal dataset to demonstrate how WeShap values can be used to understand and improve the PWS pipeline through human-in-the-loop intervention.
+The study uses Snorkel as the label model, Resnet-50 as the feature extractor, and logistic regression as the downstream model.